ivanp81/microservices/README.md

 - Unit tests are solitary (use Mocks) and perform behavior verification
 - Integration\Component tests are sociable (use some real collaborators), and perform state verification
 - All the external system component should be runned as in memory process
+- Some test duplication are possible as we want see the testing strategies from different point of view

 #### Framework
 - Junit